 Once you have your goal in mind, start working on a training plan for beginners.
 If you’re following a pre-made plan online or in a book, be sure to customize the plan and modify it so that you’re not going out of your way to follow it.

-If you need a good jumping-off point, check out our training plan for beginners!
+If you need a good jumping-off point, check out our beginner running plan!

 The more specifically you design your plan, the easier it will be to follow!